XaSaFa/mp08-curs2425/nf3/activitat1.md

     - A material that is a link to a Youtube video.
     - One question.
     - One task.
-    - One task with a form attached.
+    - One task with a form attached (10 questions at least).

 - You have to look for two students (classmates) to do the activities and enroll them to the course.
 - You have to rate the activities of your students.